 Remove SIM Card on iPad

-Edited by Timbuktu, Charmed, Eng, Anonymous and 4 others
+Edited by Timbuktu, Charmed, Eng, Pia Marie Villamante and 3 others

 An iPad is a family of Tablet computers created and marketed by Apple, Inc., which run Apple's iOS.
 The first ever iPad was released on April 3, 2010.
 An iPad has many features, like taking photos, shooting videos, playing games and music, and performing internet tasks like emailing and web-browsing.
 A Tablet is a very delicate device that needs to be handled with care especially when it comes to its parts or devices.
 In this article we will show you how to remove, re-insert or replace the SIM card of your iPad.
 Some might be locked to a specific network, especially if you purchased your iPad from a network provider, but if your iPad is not locked in to any network, then you can just as easily change your SIM with another network's, or if you just simply want to change your card number, then here is how you can replace your SIM.